c-rutter/crcrdm/README.md

 ## Key classes

-This package implements two R6 classes:
+This package implements two `R6` classes:

-1.  `crcmodel` : Is the basic unit and encompasses a single model structure.
+1.  `crcmodel` : An `R6` class representing single model structure and its posterior distribution.
 A `crcmodel` can be either calibrated or not. if it is calibrated, the model object can include the posterior distribution of its parameters.
 A single model may contain multiple posterior distributions when those parameter sets were created by different calibration runs, with potentially different targets or priors.
 2.  `crcexperiment` : Contains the definition of an experiment experiment to be applied over the `crcmodel`s included in it.